Vibrant Latino Festivals: Food, Dance & Culture

 Christmas Festivities

 Las Posadas is the ultimate pre-Christmas bash.
 For nine nights, the community gathers for processions, songs, and fun.
-Each evening, people dressed as Joseph and Mary go from house to house, singing and asking for shelter.
+Each evening, people dressed as Joseph and Mary go from house to house, and asking for shelter.
 The hosts, playing innkeepers, initially turn them away before finally offering a place to stay.
 This act commemorates the nativity story and brings everyone closer.

 NightEvent